JumpeiArashi/SimpleStepper/README.md

 note:

-If you don't like our UI, you customize and develop with *development mode*.
+If you don't like our UI, you can customize and develop with *development mode*.

 1. Modify API endpoint in UI.
 2. Run SimpleStepper backend system with development mode.